Smog - Frequently Asked Questions

-* Gasoline vehicles newer than 4 years old, hybrids, motorcycles, gasoline vehicles 1975 or older, and diesel vehicles 1997 and older are exempt from this requirement.
+* Gasoline vehicles newer than 6 years old, motorcycles, gasoline vehicles 1975 or older, and diesel vehicles 1997 and older are exempt from this requirement.
 Also, transfer of title between certain family members does not require a smog check.

 Click here for more information on smog check inspections.

 Click here for more information on transfers between family members.

 Bringing in a car from out of state: Most cars coming from out of state seeking registration in California need to be smogged.